SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 Background: The Product Details Page shows the product name, product id, color swatches, images, price, and so on.
 Our goal is to extend this component to also show the product's recommendations.

-1. In the storefront-lwc, create a new extension called `productDetailExtension.mjs`
+1. In the storefront-lwc `app` directory, create a new extension called `productDetailExtension.js`

-2. In the `productDetailExtension.mjs` file, register the extension with core using the `API_EXTENSIONS_KEY`key.
+2. In the `productDetailExtension.js` file, register the extension with core using the `API_EXTENSIONS_KEY` key.
 Extensions can have multiple entries per extension key, so we can simply register a new extension with the existing key:

 ```
 core.registerExtension(API_EXTENSIONS_KEY, function (config) {